LiveAsynchronousVisualizedArchitecture/lava/README.md

 - <a id="crsh">__Interrupts and Exceptions__</a> - The LAVA loop catches low level interrupts so that a crash shows up in the graph as a red halo around the crashed node.

 - <a id="serial">__Serialized Node IO__</a> - All communication between nodes is passed as pointer to a single span of contiguous memory.
-This means that all IO can be saved as a file, written to shared memory for visualization and debugging.
+This means that all IO can be saved as a file or written to shared memory for visualization and debugging.
 While this can work with any data structure that can be serialized, data structures that always use a single span of memory (like tbl.hpp) are likely to be a good default.

 #### Concurrency, Parallelism and Asynchronous Design